hawic2t/hawic2t/README.md

  ### 🏙️: Upcoming projects and events:

-- :star: **National Missing Person Hackathon - Case Manager** - Fri 13th Sept: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.
+- :star: **National Missing Person Hackathon - Case Manager**: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.

-- 🌃: **Cyber collective Internet street smarts 2024 course**: designed to empower everyday people with essential digital safetyskills.
+- 🌃: **Cyber collective Internet street smarts 2024 course**: designed to empower everyday people with essential digital safety skills.
 Course content reviewer.

 - 🎙️: **Podcast recording with Galah Cyber** Founder to discuss the founder journey.

-### 🏙️: Submitted grants nominees
+### 📜: Submitted grant nominees:

-- 🌹: **Haagen-Dazs Rose Gold Project 2025:** pending outcome.
+- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Haagen-Dazs Rose Gold Project 2025</a>:pending outcome.
-- 🌠: **Enterprising Women's 2023 grant**: Women's economic equality grant category.
+- 🌠: **Enterprising Women's 2023 grant**: Women's economic equality category and guest attendee for the <a href="https://youtu.be/mKFQBDSvU_c?si=rOJdwDiwhVq8LMyD/">Grant Finale at Parliament House</a>